Basilica of St. Dominic, Bologna, Italy with the bronze statue of St. Dominic's blessing (1623) |

 The Legend of St. Dominic

-A monument of the remains of St. Dominic in the Basilica of St. Dominic, Bologna, Italy.
+A monument that contains the remains of St. Dominic, located in Dominic's chapel, Basilica of St. Dominic, Bologna, Italy |

 Unlike the lives of other saints, such as Sts.
 Augustine or Francis of Assisi, whose dramatic conversions shattered their previous lives, St. Dominic is one of those saints who came from a very holy family.
 He not only had two devout parents who lived virtuous lives, but two holy brothers; one of whom also joined the Order of Preachers, and the other gave himself up entirely to the service of the poor by works of mercy in a hospital.